Online and in-service teacher training: The future of ELT training

 The key to any effective teacher development project is relevance.
 Training must address issues which have been put forward by the participants themselves.
 For this reason, it is essential to hear participant teachers’ stories (both positive and negative) to assess points of need, strengths within the group, and to get an idea of what teachers are bringing with them to the training event.
 This groundwork can be done easily as part of the application process, or as reflective tasks during online training.
 However this fundamental information is gathered, it is necessary in order for trainers to be informed of key points which need to be addressed during the time-intensive face-to-face training itself.
 Without this context, it is likely that training will revert to the traditional, expert-led assumptions about what teachers need based on broad generalisations about some ideal, non-existent teaching setting.
 Trainees get bored and disengaged due to lack of relevance to their situation, and nothing changes in what they do as a result.

-4) What blended teacher training qualifications are there?
+4) What blended and online teacher training qualifications are there?

 In terms of initial teacher education, new teachers can opt for the established, if somewhat prescriptive CELTA online, which combines online and face-to-face training managed and directed by Cambridge ESOL directly.
 Alternatively, more flexibility and attention to local contexts is made possible by a new mode of training which combines blended and in-service training to lead to the internationally accredited Trinity CertTESOL qualification.